TechSaq/IRSC-Task/README.md

     2> Start Xampp
     3> Open http://www.localhost/irsc/ in Chrome browser

-Note: Any other server can be used, but server is madatory for AJAX to work
+Note: Any other server can be used, but server is madatory for AJAX to work.